NuevoFoundation/workshops/content/english/java-basics/activity-3.md

 age == 3; // checks to see if the value of age is 3
 ```
 {{% /notice %}}

+### Comparison Practice

+1. Use the program below to practice using the comparison operators.
+Change the numbers to see the answers.

+<iframe height="600px" width="100%" src="https://repl.it/@nuevofoundation/JavaBasicsComparisonPractice?lite=true#Main.java" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ### 3. Exam Statistics!